suds-community/suds/README.rst

   * Many thanks to Mesut Tasci for reporting a related issue and preparing the initial patch for it.

+* Removed partial support for pre-2.4 Python versions since such old Python versions are no longer officially supported nor are they tested anywhere.
 * Setup improvements.

   * Fixed setup to work with soft links in the current working folder path